 The National Famine Commemoration Day ( Lá Cuimhneacháin Náisiúnta an Ghorta Mhóir) is an annual observance in Ireland commemorating the Great Famine on the 3rd Sunday in May.
 The commemoration is held in a different place each year, rotating among the four provinces of Ireland that had been affect by the famine.

 A local commemoration was held on May 21st 2023 at Marine Hospital & Quarantine Station Staten Island, New York, where Irish immigrants were led as the exited the famine ships.
 Please join us on a walk back in time as we retrace the steps of your Irish ancestors on land and water during the years of The Great Hunger.

-Using historical facts and images, Lynn Rogers (Abandoned and Forgotten Cemeteries of Staten Island) and Loretto Leary walked you back in time on this inaugural “Famine Walk” to help paint a clearer picture of the Irish Famine emigrant experience in America.
+Using historical facts and images, Lynn Rogers (Friends of Abandoned Cemeteries of Staten Island - FACSI) and Loretto Leary walked you back in time on this inaugural “Famine Walk” to help paint a clearer picture of the Irish Famine emigrant experience in America.

 write us a letter